Randati/Programmer-Dvorak-Fi-QWERTY/README.md

-Deep Dvorak keyboard layout for MacOS
+Programmer Dvorak Finnish Qwerty keyboard layout for MacOS
 ===========

-Deep Dvorak is modification of [Programmer Dvorak](http://www.kaufmann.no/roland/dvorak/index.html).
+- Programmer dvorak keyboard layout

-It resembles "Dvorak-Qwerty ⌘" layout from the standard MacOS package.
+- Changes to Qwerty when Command (⌘) is pressed
-It substitute each key to QWERTY equivalent, when command key is pressed.
+- Å, Ä and Ö

 ## Installation